redpanda-data/how-to-connect-code-snippets/python/readme.md

 ## Create a consumer to read data from the topic
-Create a file named `consumer.py` and copy and paste the code below.
-Change the sasl, username and password fields as necessary:
+Create a file named `consumer.py` and paste the code below.
+In the username, password and sasl_mechanism fields, replace the placeholder text with the actual values.

 ```python title="consumer.py"
 from kafka import KafkaConsumer